kaiserschmarrn0/araiwm-config/README.md

 Launching araiwm
 ----------------
-araiwm takes either no args, or the path to a config file if no config is provided, araiwm will use kaiser's defaults
+araiwm takes either no args, or the path to a config file. if no config is provided, araiwm will use kaiser's defaults

 Display Managers